ArduPilot/ardupilot_wiki/plane/source/docs/tecs-total-energy-control-system-for-speed-height-tuning-guide.rst

 speed limits limits are the final keys to getting the TECS algorithm to perform well.

+.. note:: if you are not using an airspeed sensor, then skip down to the :ref:`Section below for setting initial parameters without an airspeed sensor<no-airspeed-sensor>`.

 The following instructions are based around taking a series of measurements, whilst the plane is being flown at the speed set by :ref:`TRIM_ARSPD_CM <TRIM_ARSPD_CM>` which represents the speed that you are most likely going to be flying